viktorteren/Seto/README.md

 **OPTIMAL**: when using BDD flag ensures the minimum number of FCPNs

-**NORESET**: used only with sequential FCPN search, deny the reset o learned clauses brining faster to a possible deadlock but with the new changes after a deadlock there is a change of heuristics
+**NORESET**: used only with sequential FCPN search, deny the reset of learned clauses brining faster to a possible deadlock but with the new changes after a deadlock there is a change of heuristics

 ### Approximate algorithm using a script